Public Service Enterprise Group Incorporated (NYSE:PEG) Receives Average Recommendation of “Buy” from Brokerages

-Public Service Enterprise Group Incorporated (NYSE:PEG) has earned an average recommendation of “Buy” from the ten ratings firms that are covering the firm, Marketbeat.com reports.
-Two research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
-The average 1-year target price among analysts that have updated their coverage on the stock in the last year is $69.78.
+Shares of Public Service Enterprise Group Incorporated (NYSE:PEG) have been given an average recommendation of “Buy” by the ten analysts that are presently covering the company, Marketbeat.com reports.
+Two investment analysts have rated the stock with a hold recommendation and eight have assigned a buy recommendation to the company.
+The average 1-year price target among brokerages that have issued ratings on the stock in the last year is $69.78.

 A number of equities analysts have issued reports on PEG shares.
-Wells Fargo & Company decreased their price objective on Public Service Enterprise Group from $75.00 to $73.00 and set an “overweight” rating for the company in a report on Tuesday, September 28th.
-BMO Capital Markets increased their price objective on Public Service Enterprise Group from $65.00 to $67.00 and gave the stock a “market perform” rating in a report on Tuesday, September 28th.
+Barclays increased their price objective on Public Service Enterprise Group from $67.00 to $68.00 and gave the stock an “equal weight” rating in a report on Wednesday, October 6th.
+Morgan Stanley increased their target price on Public Service Enterprise Group from $75.00 to $79.00 and gave the stock an “overweight” rating in a research note on Tuesday, December 21st.
+Mizuho increased their target price on Public Service Enterprise Group from $66.00 to $67.00 and gave the stock a “buy” rating in a research note on Monday, October 11th.
+BMO Capital Markets increased their target price on Public Service Enterprise Group from $65.00 to $67.00 and gave the stock a “market perform” rating in a research note on Tuesday, September 28th.
 They noted that the move was a valuation call.
-Mizuho increased their target price on Public Service Enterprise Group from $66.00 to $67.00 and gave the stock a “buy” rating in a research note on Monday, October 11th.
-Vertical Research raised Public Service Enterprise Group from a “hold” rating to a “buy” rating and increased their target price for the stock from $67.00 to $69.00 in a research note on Wednesday, September 29th.
-Finally, KeyCorp increased their target price on Public Service Enterprise Group from $68.00 to $69.00 and gave the stock an “overweight” rating in a research note on Tuesday, October 19th.
+Finally, Vertical Research raised Public Service Enterprise Group from a “hold” rating to a “buy” rating and increased their target price for the stock from $67.00 to $69.00 in a research note on Wednesday, September 29th.

+In related news, CEO Ralph Izzo sold 9,883 shares of the stock in a transaction on Friday, October 1st.
+The stock was sold at an average price of $60.66, for a total transaction of $599,502.78.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, COO Ralph A. Larossa sold 4,890 shares of the firm’s stock in a transaction dated Monday, November 1st.
+The stock was sold at an average price of $64.17, for a total value of $313,791.30.
+The disclosure for this sale can be found here.
+Insiders have sold 30,346 shares of company stock worth $1,896,239 over the last ninety days.
+0.52% of the stock is currently owned by insiders.

 PEG opened at $65.06 on Tuesday.
 The stock has a fifty day simple moving average of $63.73 and a two-hundred day simple moving average of $62.54.
 The company has a current ratio of 0.84, a quick ratio of 0.75 and a debt-to-equity ratio of 1.03.
 The company has a market cap of $32.89 billion, a price-to-earnings ratio of -49.29, a price-to-earnings-growth ratio of 5.00 and a beta of 0.57.
 Public Service Enterprise Group has a 12-month low of $53.77 and a 12-month high of $66.30.